MdShafiqu/Skin-Lesion-Detection/README.md

 ![image](https://user-images.githubusercontent.com/22468194/201907043-914bf006-412b-4b57-9e2c-179a7d246484.png)

 ## How to Run
-Install anaconda.
-Clone or download  https://github.com/MdShafiqu/Skin-Lesion-Detection, Create a folder name my_repo and keep all files from repo inside it.
+Download and install anaconda.
+Then clone or download  https://github.com/MdShafiqu/Skin-Lesion-Detection, Create a folder name my_repo and keep all files from repo inside it.
 Implement following commands in anaconda prompt-

 C:\> conda create -n tf_app pip python=3.7